Constraint-based graph network simulator: Model Framework

 We define the solution as the minimum of the constraint function $\updatehat = \argmin_\update \constr(\context, \update)$.
 We use gradient descent with the fixed step size $\lambda$ to find the solution $\updatehat$.
 We refer to our Constraint-based Graph Network Simulator with gradient descent solver as \textbf{\constraintmodel-GD}.

-This general formulation of constraint-based learned simulation can be trained by backpropagating loss gradients through the solver iterations\footnote{Implicit differentiation at the solution point should be applicable as well, and potentially offer computational benefits as mentioned in the Section~\ref{sec:relatedwork}, though we do not explore this direction here.}.
+This general formulation of constraint-based learned simulation can be trained by backpropagating loss gradients through the solver iterations\footnote{Implicit differentiation at the solution point, mentioned in Section~\ref{sec:relatedwork}, is applicable as well but we did not explore this direction.}.
 The computational budget of the forward pass can be varied via the number of solver iterations $N$, as we further explore in Section~\ref{sec:generalization}.